Whiteboard videos don’t look like much – but they convert amazingly well.

 No pressure, right?

-Luckily, we can tell you exactly how to make a whiteboard animation video script that will grab your viewers’ attention and hold it until the very end.
+Luckily, we can tell you exactly how to make a whiteboard and cartoon animation video script that will grab your viewers’ attention and hold it until the very end.

 First, you want to use this universal structure for a whiteboard video script that has served us and many other companies very well: